KDE/kdenlive/dev-docs/fileformat.md

 We avoid storing any inner Kdenlive project data that’s already present in the outer MLT data layer, this means that all information must be stored in MLT objects like Tractor, Playlist, Producer, etc.

-To separate these properties from other MLT properties, we prefix them with "kdenlive:".
+To separate these properties from other MLT properties, we prefix them with `kdenlive:`.
 This page lists the properties that we use in this new file format.

-Properties applied to project clips (MLT Producer object)
+Properties applied to project clips (MLT Producer object):

 | Name                 | Description |
 | -------------------- | ----------- |